deryanurcaman/TheSchoolManagementWebApplication/README.md

-# The School Management Web Application
+# The School Management Web Application with PHP and HTML/CSS

 This project is a website which establishes an effective communication platform among instructors, students and department secretaries.

-This project has a fictional school themed which is based on Harry Potter.
+This project has a fictional school themed which is based on Harry Potter Universe.

 ## Main Page